HetNieuweOrganiseren/Holacracy-Constitution-Vertaling/Holacracy-Constitution-Vertaling.md

 #### 4.2.1 Conflicts of Interpretation

 As a Partner, your interpretation of this Constitution and the Organization's Governance may sometimes conflict with another Partner's.
-When that happens, either party may ask the Secretary of any affected Circle to rule on which interpretation to use, and the Secretary is accountable for interpreting the Constitution and anything under its authority upon request.
-After a Secretary responds, everyone must align with that Secretary's ruling until the relevant text or context changes.
+When that happens, either party may ask the Secretaris of any affected Circle to rule on which interpretation to use, and the Secretaris is accountable for interpreting the Constitution and anything under its authority upon request.
+After a Secretaris responds, everyone must align with that Secretaris's ruling until the relevant text or context changes.

-After ruling on an interpretation, a Secretary may publish the ruling and the logic behind it.
-If published, the Secretary of that Circle and any contained Circles must attempt to align with that logic in any future rulings.
-However, a Secretary may still contradict it once a compelling new circumstance renders the logic obsolete.
+After ruling on an interpretation, a Secretaris may publish the ruling and the logic behind it.
+If published, the Secretaris of that Circle and any contained Circles must attempt to align with that logic in any future rulings.
+However, a Secretaris may still contradict it once a compelling new circumstance renders the logic obsolete.

-You may appeal a Secretary's interpretation to the Secretary of any Super-Circle.
-A Super-Circle Secretary may overrule the interpretation of any Sub-Circle Secretary.
+You may appeal a Secretaris's interpretation to the Secretaris of any Super-Circle.
+A Super-Circle Secretaris may overrule the interpretation of any Sub-Circle Secretaris.

 #### 4.2.2 Striking Invalid Governance

-Any Partner may ask a Circle's Secretary to rule on the validity of any Governance within that Circle or any Sub-Circle thereof.
-If the Secretary concludes it violates the rules of this Constitution, the Secretary must strike it from the Circle's records.
-After doing so, the Secretary must promptly communicate what they struck and why to all Partners filling Roles within that Circle.
+Any Partner may ask a Circle's Secretaris to rule on the validity of any Governance within that Circle or any Sub-Circle thereof.
+If the Secretaris concludes it violates the rules of this Constitution, the Secretaris must strike it from the Circle's records.
+After doing so, the Secretaris must promptly communicate what they struck and why to all Partners filling Roles within that Circle.

 ### 4.3 Individual Initiative